386th Air Expeditionary Wing: Iraq War

+Colonel Al Allenback "established and commanded the 9th Air Expeditionary Group at Ali Al Salem Air Base, Kuwait, during Operation Desert Thunder."

 In 1998, in preparation for Operation Desert Fox, the 9th Air Expeditionary Group stood up and in 2001 was redesignated as the 386th Air Expeditionary Group.

-The 386th Air Expeditionary Wing was activated as part of the War on Terrorism at as a result of the inactivation of the 363d Air Expeditionary Wing.
+Effective Aug.
+12, 2002, a few months prior to the start of the Iraq War, the 386th Air Expeditionary Group was redesignated the 386th Air Expeditionary Wing and aligned under the 9th Air Expeditionary Task Force.
+At the same time, the 363d Air Expeditionary Wing was being inactivated.

 This unit was literally at the forefront of Operation Southern Watch.
 For several years following the Persian Gulf War, the base was a sleepy radar site, manned by just a handful of Air Force people monitoring air traffic in the southern Iraq no-fly zone.
 The 74th Air Control Squadron deployed from August to November 1995 to set up and operate a radar site—the only source of a 24-hour air picture in-theater – as part of Operation Vigilant Sentinel.
 Exactly one year later, 74th ACS personnel deployed once again, this time for 120 days in support of Southern Watch and Operation Desert Strike.

 After tensions in the region flared in late 1997, coalition forces started massing at the base.
 When the buildup renewed in November 1998, prior to Operation Desert Fox, the base doubled in size to a population of 1,500.